radasko1/recipe-app-ng/README.md

 ## App Structure

 - Each module has own dependencies that are needed
+- shared `providedIn: 'root'` services are not provided anywhere - they can just be used in constructor as dependency-injection

 ## Next application development
+- Udelat na strance 'container'
 - Pridat stranku pro Registraci uzivatele `/signup`
 - Pridat stranku pro prihlaseni `/login`
 - Pridat Captcha